sridharsabarish/yocto/Exercises/exercise1.md

 1. Can you list the `*.conf` files inside this directory?

-1. Inside poky, there are several images, can you find out which directory has the `*.ext4` image?
+1. Inside poky, there are several images, can you find out which directory has the rootfs images?
     <details>
     <summary>hint</summary>
     You can use find . -name "*.ext4" to find the file, from which you can infer the directory.